PascalHonegger/ChaosConnect/README.md

 The client does use the metadata to send the token [which was recommended back in 2018 by the `grpc-web` team](https://github.com/grpc/grpc-web/issues/207#issuecomment-406134504).

 ## Notifications

-TODO: Rationale
-- Why real time updates with change events instead of whole state?
+In order to preserve network bandwidth, which can be pricey depending on the hosting provider, we use real-time updates with light-weight change events instead of complete states.
-- More?

 # Operation
 The easiest way to get ChaosConnect running is using docker-compose.
 We do not provider support for running the software components otherwise.